Inherited Retinal Disease (IRD) Programs

 OPGx-CNGB1

-OPGx-CNGB1 is an AAV gene therapy being developed for a late onset form of retinitis pigmentosa due to mutations in the CNGB1 gene, which affects approximately 400 people in the U.S. Opus is collaborating with an NIH funded consortium of university researchers and the Foundation of the NIH’s Bespoke Gene Therapy Consortium to bring this therapy into and through a Phase 1 clinical trial.
+Opus is collaborating with an NIH-funded academic consortium and the Foundation for the NIH’s Bespoke Gene Therapy Consortium to advance OPGx-CNGB1 into and through a Phase 1 clinical trial.